RedDocMD/SAMS/test-plan/unit-test-plan.md

 - Create some tickets with a given user ID
 - Get all tickets of that user ID from service
 - Check whether they were the tickets created

+## Transaction

+### Create transaction

+Tests the `createTransaction` method.

+- Create a transaction object
+- Call `createTransaction` with the same parameters.
+- Check that the returned transaction is the same as the original transaction

+### Get all transactions

+Tests the `allTransactions` method.

+- Pre-populate the repository with a list of transactions
+- Call `allTransactions`
+- Check that the transactions  returned is same as the original transactions